Gerrylgr/trajectory_optimization/B-spline/README.md

 ### 声明

-If you use this work in your research(paper,video,etc.), please cite it as follows:
+If you use this work in your research(or paper,video,etc.), please cite it as follows:

 [刘耕睿].
 (2025). *trajectory_optimization* [Computer software].
 GitHub. https://github.com/Gerrylgr/trajectory_optimization